AnggaR96s/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What did the traffic light say to the car as it passed?
+"Don't look I'm changing!"